Central Intelligence Organisation: Structure

 Isaac Moyo is the Director General of the CIO.
-Aaron Nhepera served as Deputy Director until his reassignment to different duties in 2019.
+Aaron Nhepera served as deputy director until his reassignment to different duties in 2019.
 The CIO consists of nine key branches which include administration, close security, counterintelligence, external, internal, military intelligence, and technical.
 A ninth branch is known simply as branch six.

 Directors who report directly to Nhepera head these other branches.
 Immediately under the directors are deputy directors, assistant directors, provincial intelligence officers, divisional intelligence officers, senior intelligence officers, assistant senior intelligence officers, intelligence officers, senior security officers, security officers, senior security assistants and security assistants.

+Branch Six

+Operating under strict institutional opacity, Branch Six functions as the CIO’s primary tactical arm for special operations.
+It is mandated to execute high-risk, asymmetric tasks that demand a synthesis of advanced tactical proficiency and deniable political warfare, effectively bridging the gap between covert strategic intelligence and direct paramilitary intervention.

+Branch Six operates as the clandestine internal directorate of the Central Intelligence Organisation (CIO), specifically tasked with the execution of high-tier tactical operations and irregular warfare initiatives.
+Personnel within Branch Six are meticulously recruited from the elite cadres of the Zimbabwe Special Forces to undertake critical counterterrorism and hostage rescue missions.

+Deployment of this specialized asset is reserved for scenarios demanding the highest thresholds of strategic secrecy and operational deniability—effectively precluding the necessity of mobilizing the conventional formations of the Zimbabwe Defence Forces (ZDF).

+Within the domain of counterterrorism, absent institutionalized oversight from independent regulatory bodies, the state systematically weaponizes these specialized mechanisms—most notably telecommunications interception and clandestine detentions—to suppress domestic political opposition and civil society activists.
+Under the pretext of safeguarding state survival, the regime engages in the strategic securitization of dissent, arbitrarily classifying political adversaries and dissidents as endogenous national security threats or domestic terrorists to circumvent constitutional protections and legitimize state-sanctioned coercion.

 Functions

 The function of the organization is to provide high level security to the state from threats both within and outside Zimbabwe.
 The organization also offers high level security to high ranking government officials like the President, various government employees like ministers and diplomats working in and outside Zimbabwe.
 Regionally, the organization works with other intelligence organizations from other African countries under a body called the Central Intelligence and Security Services of Africa (CISSA) to tackle problems that threaten the stability of the continent and hamper development, such as terrorism and extremism.

 The CIO has largely been viewed as the real power behind the ruling party' Zanu (PF), despite claims alleging the Zimbabwe National Army (ZNA) of being the same.
 Reports suggest that in the aftermath of the army deployment during the 2017 coup d'état, the CIO, together with the Air Force of Zimbabwe and Zimbabwe Republic Police (ZRP) had mobilized a counter force to thwart the rebellious army, but were ordered to stand down by the then President Robert Mugabe to avoid the country spilling into full blown civil war.